 - Specific information about the cancers themselves

 If the health department feels that the potential cluster should be studied further, they collect more information.
-They may try to contact patients or relatives to check diagnoses and other data.
-Sometimes investigators will ask to see medical records.
-The health department may do a more in-depth statistical analysis on the number of cases in the affected area and those nearby.
+They will need to make sure that the cases are cancer and that they know the specific diagnosis.
+For example, there are several kinds of leukemia, and it is important to know what kind each person has.
+They also may want to see what risk factors for cancer affect the people involved.
+This may involve contacting patients or relatives or looking at medical records.
+The health department will look at the number of cases in the affected area and those nearby to see if there are really more cases than expected.
 Scientists in the health department may also look at reports in the medical literature to see if other clusters like this have been noted in the past.

 If needed, the state or local health department may ask federal agencies for help – they tend to have more resources.
 The Centers for Disease Control and Prevention (CDC) is the agency most often involved.
 Other agencies, such as the Environmental Protection Agency (EPA) and the National Institute of Environmental and Health Sciences (NIEHS), may also help investigate.

 Federal agencies may do a more in-depth investigation, including getting more thorough medical histories.
-These agencies may also take and test samples from the environment (air, soil, drinking water, etc.), and test blood or other body fluid samples from both affected and non-affected people.
+These agencies may also take and test samples from the environment (air, soil, drinking water, etc.), especially if there is concern about a specific toxin.
+They may also test blood or other body fluid samples from both affected and non-affected people.

 Suspected cancer clusters can cause a great deal of concern and confusion in a community.
 It’s very important that government agencies keep members of the community informed from the start of and throughout the investigation.
 This should include giving people a realistic idea of what may or may not be found.